FinTecSystems/xs2a-java/README.md

 ## Testing & Development

 ### Running tests
-For the tests to be able to run you have to provide an API-Key to the environment.
+For the tests to be able to run you have to provide the variable `API_KEY` to the environment.

 ```shell
 ./gradlew test